The only silly question is the question not asked!

 Employees whose employer has commenced reporting through STP will not receive PAYG Payment Summaries but can access summarised information through their MyGov account or their registered tax agent.

-As of the 2024–2025 financial year in Australia, employees working from home can claim home office expenses using two main methods approved by the Australian Taxation Office (ATO):
+Employees working from home can claim home office expenses using two main methods approved by the Australian Taxation Office (ATO):

 1. Fixed Rate Method